jandicalaea/belarc-analytics-platform/README.md

 - **XGBoost vs Random Forest** — both are trained and cross-validated; the better model is selected automatically and saved

 ---

-## Author

-Built as a data engineering and analytics portfolio project targeting a Junior Data Scientist role.